Bill

 AI Summary

-This bill, known as the "Tennessee Kratom Consumer Protection Act," establishes regulations for the sale and labeling of Kratom products, which are defined as food products or dietary ingredients containing any part of the Kratom plant (mitragyna speciosa) or its extract.
-The act prohibits the sale of Kratom products that contain excessive levels of certain compounds like 7-hydroxymitragynine, synthetic alkaloids, or residual solvents above specified limits, and requires products to be free from harmful contaminants like salmonella, E. coli, and heavy metals such as lead, arsenic, cadmium, and mercury.
-Processors and retailers must ensure Kratom products come with a Certificate of Analysis (COA) from a third-party lab confirming these standards, and products must be clearly labeled with usage instructions, serving information, ingredient lists, warnings for pregnant or breastfeeding individuals, a statement about the illegality of purchase for those under 21, a note about potential habit-forming properties, a recommendation to consult a healthcare professional, and the processor's contact information, along with a disclaimer that the product has not been evaluated by the FDA.
-The bill also makes it illegal to sell or purchase Kratom products for individuals under 21, with violations carrying misdemeanor penalties, and grants the Alcoholic Beverage Commission the authority to demand COAs and conduct independent testing, with non-compliance leading to stop-sales orders.
+This bill, known as the "Tennessee Kratom Consumer Protection Act," establishes regulations for the sale and processing of Kratom products, which are defined as food products or dietary ingredients containing parts of the Kratom plant (mitragyna speciosa) or its extracts.
+Key provisions include prohibiting the sale of Kratom extracts with excessive residual solvents, Kratom products with high levels of certain alkaloids like 7-hydroxymitragynine, or those containing synthetic alkaloids or synthesized materials.
+Processors and retailers must ensure Kratom products come with a certificate of analysis (COA) from a third-party lab confirming the absence of harmful bacteria, heavy metals like lead and arsenic, and adherence to specific alkaloid limits.
+Products must also be clearly labeled with usage instructions, serving sizes, ingredient lists, warnings for pregnant or breastfeeding individuals, a statement that Kratom use may be habit-forming, a recommendation to consult a healthcare professional, processor information, and a disclaimer that the product has not been evaluated by the FDA.
+The bill also prohibits the sale of Kratom products to individuals under 21 years of age and makes it illegal for those under 21 to purchase or possess them, with violations carrying misdemeanor penalties.
+Retailers can use a good-faith reliance on processor representations as a defense against certain violations.
+The Alcoholic Beverage Commission is empowered to demand COAs and, if necessary, order independent testing, with failure to comply leading to stop-sales orders.
+The bill also removes a specific subdivision from existing law related to controlled substances.

 Committee Categories